php-repos/phpkg-documentations/getting-started.md

 For example, assume you have two PHP files in your application.

-First, a controller file under `src` directory named `MyController.php` with contents as:
+First, a controller file under the `src` directory named `MyController.php` with contents as:

 ```php
 <?php